 Seasons of drought plagued several years in the early 70s and 80s.

 "That made the finances very difficult," said Leitch.
 "It was in the 1980s that the big mountains really started to get serious about snowmaking as an insurance policy for no snow, and also to extend the season."

 The museum quotes a book by Karen Lorentz, Killington: A Story of Mountains and Men, "It took the poor snow season of 1980, when only two Vermont areas finished in the black to convince many operators of the necessity of snowmaking as a means to providing a constant product."

 "Killington was a real leader in 1981, where they made the determination that we're just going to count on the fact that we need snowmaking and not rely on natural snow anymore," said Leitch.
 "That seemed like an early turning point."

 Smaller resorts couldn’t afford snowmaking machines, "A lot of the mom-and-pop areas went out of business," said Leitch about the hundreds of ski resorts that closed in New England.

 More recently, companies have been trying to make a better snow gun that is more energy and water-efficient.

-Just this February, The Beijing Winter Olympic used almost 100% human-made snow according to an article by Colorado State University professor Steven Fassnacht.
+The Beijing Winter Olympic used almost 100% human-made snow according to an article by Colorado State University professor Steven Fassnacht.